csmetcalfe/cryptocurrency-elliptic-curves/README.md

-# cryptocurrency-elliptic-curves
+# Cryptocurrency Elliptic Curves
-A mapping of cryptocurrencies to their supported elliptic curve
+Below is a mapping of cryptocurrencies to their supported elliptic curve.

+Please feel free to submit a PR with edits or to add tokens to this list.

 | Token | Blockchain | Curve |
 |-------|------------|-------|